* An admissions specialist will reach out to you shortly.

 Conditions That Respond Well to Group Therapy

-We designed our adult, women’s-only Intensive Outpatient Program (IOP) to inspire and empower you for positive change.
-Our IOP features a tailored approach to assessment and treatment planning and provides personalized care that considers a woman’s unique strengths and challenges.
-Trauma, codependency, and motherhood can complicate other mental health conditions in women, including addiction.
-Women are also more likely to experience anxiety and other health conditions and are more likely to use drugs to self-treat their mental health problems.
+We designed our adult Intensive Outpatient Program (IOP) to inspire and empower you for positive change.
+Our IOP features a tailored approach to assessment and treatment planning and provides personalized care that considers your unique strengths and challenges.

-Our masters-level female therapists understand women’s unique recovery challenges and create small group spaces to safely explore your health’s mental, emotional, psychological, and spiritual dimensions.
+Our masters-level therapists understand the unique recovery challenges you may be facing and create small group spaces to safely explore your health’s mental, emotional, psychological, and spiritual dimensions.
 We help you heal your invisible trauma wounds while building your spiritual and emotional strength.
 At Origins Counseling, we empower you to feel safe and free to recover in peace, without external pressures or distractions.
 We hope you can reconnect with your authentic self and focus on personal fulfillment and sobriety.

 Benefits of Being Part of Our Dallas Support Groups